Elle Chase, CLC, CSE, ABS

 In my past life (before sex education and coaching), I had a variety of experiences.
 I helped run a successful multimillion-dollar production company, I trained as a stage actor and was a stand-up comedian, I was a luxury travel coordinator for the Fortune 100 and celeb elites, I was a professional make-up artist making celebrities beautiful for the red carpet, I even made custom hats for Tracy Ullman - how random is that?

 If it’s not already obvious, I am one of the many walking examples of how life doesn’t always end up the way you think it will.
-One minute I was married, planning a family, and running my own company, and the next minute I was a sexually adventurous divorceé, curating a porn site, writing erotica, and teaching classes about how to feel sexy in a body that you don’t like (more on that here).
+One minute I was married, planning a family, and running my own company, and the next minute I was a sexually adventurous divorceé, curating a porn site, writing erotica, and teaching classes about how to feel sexy in a body that you don’t like.
 The point is, what happens more often than not, is that many people discover there’s no one path where they’re always moving forward toward one particular goal that will make them a happy and fulfilled human.
 Since we were born, we’ve been inundated with the expectations our family and the world have for us.
 But, at some point, we need to make a vote for our own life … one that values our own goals for happiness.

 There are people out there who want to make space for the zigzags and the swirls of life and want to get more comfortable with uncertainty and not knowing what they want to do “when they grow up.”